 International undergraduate students will be automatically charged for coverage under the University Health Insurance Plan (UHIP) for the first time once they have enrolled in more than two .5-credit on-campus courses.
 Continuous coverage must be maintained throughout your academic career at the University unless/until you can provide proof of having obtained OHIP coverage or an equivalent health plan.

 International graduate students are charged the UHIP fee during every term, including Inactive terms, to ensure continuous coverage for the duration of your program.

-International students should be covered under UHIP and the Feds/GSA Health and Dental Plan as they cover different things.
+International students should be covered under UHIP and the WUSA/GSA Health and Dental Plan as they cover different things.

 For more information, as well as expected charges for UHIP coverage, please visit the finance website.
 If you find you are not being charged for UHIP or your need to enrol your dependants, please visit the Student Finance Services.

 Some of the services we provide are uninsured services and are not covered by UHIP, OHIP, or other provincial plans.
 Please refer to the list of uninsured services for information and fees associated with various medical services.